Toe systolic pressure

 Comparison with ankle pressure

-Toe systolic pressure shows a good agreement with ankle systolic pressure but it has the advantage of remaining measurable and reliable in patients with calcification lesions of the arterial wall.
+Toe systolic pressure shows a good agreement with ankle systolic pressure but it has the advantage of remaining measurable and reliable in patients with calcification lesions of the arterial wall at the ankle level.

 For diabetic foot, Ankle Brachial Index (ABI) greater than 0.6 has little predictive value and needs to be replaced or supplemented by TBI.